TheWarlockRises/WavFileSteganographyCS4463/README.md

 steganalysis_files/Test.wav

 ### Train and Test Model
 You must enter the LSB value for training before reaching this step.
 If you try to train and test the model first, it will take you back to the main menu.
 It will take a few moments, but the program will output a list of predictions about if a file is hidden or not as well as the degree of confidence (accuracy) from the program.
 If you chose option 9 (the default) from the LSB value selection, the program may take a few minutes to produce output.
+If you would like to see the results of the testing by the prorgam to determine accuracy, you can check out test_output.csv.

 ### Exit Program
 This exits the program.